HOA Rental Restrictions in Florida: What Landlords Need to Know

 Can an HOA enforce rental rules that aren't in the CC&Rs?

 Generally no. Rental restrictions must be in the recorded Declaration of Covenants or properly adopted amendments.
-Board-created rules or policies that aren't part of the recorded governing documents may not be enforceable in Florida courts.
-Always check the recorded documents, not just emails or meeting minutes from the board.
+Board-created rules that aren't part of the recorded governing documents may not be enforceable in Florida courts.
+Always check the recorded documents, not just emails or meeting minutes.

 Do I need HOA approval for every new tenant in Florida?

 Only if the governing documents require it.
 Many HOAs require tenant applications, background checks, and board approval.
 Typical application fees run $50–$200 per tenant.
-The process usually takes 2–4 weeks—factor this into your vacancy timeline when planning tenant placement.
+The process usually takes 2–4 weeks — factor it into your vacancy timeline.

 Florida's 2021 grandfathering law gives existing owners real protection from new rental restrictions.
-But it has limits, and the best defense is always due diligence before you buy.
-Read the CC&Rs.
-Check amendment dates.
-Know the difference between CDD and HOA fees.
-If you're weighing a purchase in an HOA community in Orlando or Tampa—or already own and want to understand your rental options—our free rental analysis includes a review of your property's HOA constraints and how they affect your rent potential.
-See our landlord insurance guide for more on protecting your investment, and our Owner's Guide for the full picture on Florida rental ownership.
+But it has limits, and the best defense is always due diligence: read the CC&Rs, check amendment dates, know the difference between CDD and HOA fees.
+If you own a home in an HOA community in Orlando or Tampa and you're weighing whether to rent it — you don't need a portfolio to get help, and we manage single properties too.
+Our free rental analysis includes a review of your property's HOA constraints and how they affect your rent potential.
+For the full picture on Florida rental ownership, see our Owner's Guide.